 The California Coastal Conservancy acquired 15,100 acres of former commercial salt ponds in South San Francisco Bay with the intent of restoring them to a mix of tidal marshes, mudflats, managed ponds, and other habitats.
+This project became the South Bay Salt Pond Restoration Project.
 Additional goals for the project were to manage floodwaters and provide the public with wildlife-oriented access and recreation opportunities.
-Once restored, the area will be managed by the California Department of Fish and Wildlife and the U.S. Fish and Wildlife Service.

-As a key member of the technical consulting team, H. T. Harvey & Associates addressed all ecological issues encountered during the development of alternatives for the restoration project.
+As a key member of the early technical consulting team working on the project, H. T. Harvey & Associates addressed all ecological issues encountered during the development of alternatives for the restoration project.
 We analyzed biological resources impacts for compliance with the California Environmental Quality Act and National Environmental Policy Act, led the first phase of restoration design, and guided the project in acquiring regulatory permits.
 Our team also monitored the pilot levee breaching conducted for the restoration effort, developed monitoring and adaptive management plans, and incorporated appropriate public access features into the project design.

 Principal, Wildlife Ecology